Invisalign Cost Starts at $2,800

 Of course, you want to look great, at work, at school, with friends.
 Maybe you speak to groups or conduct meetings.
 You still can.
 Because Invisalign is clear and nearly invisible, most people will never know you're straightening your teeth - unless you tell them.
 And when your course of treatment has ended, you can feel more confident, whether in front of people or not.
 You're going to have a stunning smile.

 If you are considering tooth straightening, you may be nervous about the possibility of getting metal braces with wires and anchors and ligatures.
-Many adults had braces as a teen but were so embarrassed that they did not wear their retainers and ended up having their teeth migrate back into poor position.
+Many adults had braces as a teen but were so embarrassed that they did not wear their retainers and ended up having their teeth migrate back into a poor position.
 These people are generally good candidates for Invisalign, as are most people who are looking to correct a number of common dental conditions.

-This page gives some information about you been a possible candidate, but it cannot tell you whether Invisalign will work for you.
+This page gives some information about you be a possible candidate, but it cannot tell you whether Invisalign will work for you.
 The way to determine whether you are a candidate for Invisalign is by scheduling a consultation with a dentist.

 Invisalign Certified Provider serving Plantation and Fort Lauderdale.

-A way to learn more about Invisalign cost and treatment is to visit an Invisalign Certified provider Dr. Max Arocha.
+A way to learn more about Invisalign cost and treatment is to visit an Invisalign Certified provider, Dr. Max Arocha.
 He can evaluate your specific needs and determine the best Invisalign treatment plan for you.
 We offer free consultations!
 So call today to learn more!

 Invisalign aligners are composed of dental-grade polyurethane resin and have been approved by the Food and Drug Administration (FDA) after extensive clinical testing.
-The aligners do not contain Bisphenol-A (BPA) or phthalate, two agents often used in plastics and that have been associated with health risks.
+The aligners do not contain Bisphenol-A (BPA) or phthalate, two agents often used in plastics, and that have been associated with health risks.